Solirs/ssslasher/README.md

 ## From release tarball

-1. Make sure you have python, openjdk, and pip installed.
+1. Make sure you have python, openjdk, GNU make, and pip installed.

 1. Go to the latest release and install the tar.xz file. https://github.com/Solirs/ssslasher/releases/tag/v1.0.0